-No school.
-No playdates.
-No camps.
-No pool outings.
+Virtual school.
+Distanced playdates.
+Sports and other activities cancelled.
+No holiday parties.
 The world as kids know it has been thoroughly upended and they are justifiably anxious, whether they show it or not.
 It’s up to the adults in the room to get them to open up about those feelings so that they can be addressed.
 Doing so takes finesse, curiosity, and a very light touch.

 “Our job as parents isn’t to provide certainty in a time of uncertainty.
 Our job is to help kids tolerate the uncertainty,” explains Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute.

 Kids aren’t stupid.
 Nor are they obtuse.
-They hear you discussing the increasingly dire COVID-19 news, they see headlines on your social media feed, and they understand that to a large extent, the stuff they once enjoyed doing is no longer in play.
+They hear you discussing the dire predictions for the upcoming pandemic winter, they see headlines on your social media feed, and they understand that to a large extent, the stuff they enjoy doing is still on hold for the foreseeable future.
 Playing epidemiologist isn’t going to work.
 Kids don’t need specific answers, they need broader certitude that they are loved and will be taken care of — certitude that makes the ambiguity of the moment manageable.

 How to validate their feelings

 “We want to teach them how to tolerate not knowing.
 You should let them explain how they’re feeling and why, and you can help them validate those feeling by saying things like, ‘I have similar worries.
 Let’s brainstorm ideas on how we can make things better.’
 Instead of just giving answers, you want to have a conversation and compare notes,” says Dr. Bubrick.